juhasztobias/swagger-express-decorators/CONTRIBUTING.md

 In any case, don't forget to be awesome and have fun.

-## HOW TO BE A REPOSITORY CONTRIBUTOR

-Before you start, please read the [Code of Conduct](CODE_OF_CONDUCT.md).

-First of all, thank you for considering contributing to swagger-express-decorators.
+## How to contribute

 If you want to be a contributor to swagger-express-decorators, please follow these steps:

 1. Go to the [Discussions](https://github.com/juhasztobias/swagger-express-decorators/discussions/2) page and make a request to join as a contributor.
 2. Once you have been accepted, you can start working on the project.
 3. Since then you will be able to create a new branch with the name of the issue you will be working on.
 For example, if you are working on issue #123, you can name your branch `issue-123`.
+4. Please, follow the Commitizen convention.
+See [Commitizen](https://github.com/commitizen/cz-cli) for more information.
+There's a vscode extension that can help you with that.
-4. Once you have finished your work, you can create a pull request to the `develop` branch.
+5. Once you have finished your work, you can create a pull request to the `develop` branch.
-5. Once your pull request is approved, it will be merged into the `develop` branch.
+6. Once your pull request is approved, it will be merged into the `develop` branch.

 ## How to report a bug